seefor/infoblox-random-scripts/bloxone_custom_lists/README.md

  - Python 3.6 or greater
  - Infoblox Bloxone module - https://pypi.org/project/bloxone/
  - Infoblox CSP API Token - https://csp.infoblox.com
-	 - Please **DO NOT COPY FROM THE UI** if you have to create a new API key
+	 - Please **DO NOT COPY THE API KEY FROM THE UI** if you have to create a new API key

 > pip install bloxone